mui/material-ui/docs/pages/blog/2021-q2-update.md

 We have the following objectives:

 - Continue to refine our processes to make sure we function well with over ten people in the company.
-- Ship a rebranding.
-We have started this effort one year ago but failed to execute it.
+- Rebrand.
+We started this effort one year ago but, failed to execute on it.
-  We were missing an owner with enough bandwidth to make it happen.
   With Danilo and Jun in the team to own the effort, we can finally make it happen.
 - Open 4 roles: to strengthen the X team (advanced components) and to start the development of a bold new product vertical.

 ### Core components

 - 🚀 Get v5 stable out!
 At this point, v5-alpha has about [1%](https://npm-stat.com/charts.html?package=%40material-ui%2Fstyled-engine&package=%40material-ui%2Fcore&from=2020-06-22&to=2021-06-22) of the downloads of v4.
-  It's a lot of value accumulated and not delivered.
-We aim to migrate 25% of the community by the end of the quarter.
+  It has a lot of accumulated value not being realized.
+We aim to for 25% of the community to have migrated by the end of the quarter.
 - ⚛️ Support React 18
-- ♨️ Fix the frictions the community has during the upgrade.
+- ♨️ Fix the friction the community has during upgrade.
 - 🦴 Migrate more components to `@material-ui/unstyled`.
 - 🌈 Do a POC on a second theme.
 - 🗓 Execute on all the items of the [public roadmap](https://github.com/mui-org/material-ui/projects/25).